lammertbakker/django-supportchat/README.rst

 SupportChat
 ===========

-SupportChat is a Django app which adds live chat functionality to your website.
-Chat sessions can be assigned to specific Django users, which can manage multiple sessions at the same time.
+SupportChat is a Django app that adds live chat functionality to your website.
+Chat sessions can be assigned to specific Django users, who can manage multiple sessions at the same time.

 Quick start
 -----------